SindujaSivan/SindujaSivan/README.md

-# Hi there! 👋 I'm Sindu.
+# Hi there! 👋 I'm Sinduja.

 I'm a data enthusiast with a background in Data Science and Analytics.
 I hold a master's degree in the field and have a keen interest in data analysis, statistical models, and machine learning.